 1) It starts with the avocado.
 You want ripe but not over-ripe Hass avocados, which are the standard grocery store variety with slightly bumpy skin.
 Look for avocados that yield a bit to a gentle squeeze, but avoid using avocados that are mushy or stringy on the inside (bleh!).

 If you have to choose between hard or mushy avocados, choose the hard ones and place them in a paper bag with a couple of bananas.
 The ethylene gas released by the bananas will ripen them up faster, but you still might have to wait overnight or up to a couple of days.
 If you come home with perfect avocados but won’t be turning them into guac right away, store them in the refrigerator to slow their ripening.

-3) Get your lime-to-avocado ratio just right.
+4) Get your lime-to-avocado ratio just right.
 When recipe testing for my cookbook, I discovered that 3/4 tablespoon lime juice (that’s a little over 2 teaspoons) per mashed avocado is the perfect ratio for flavor and browning prevention.
 You might need a splash more if your avocados are particularly large.
-I love Kenji, but he’s wrong this time—lime juice definitely helps prevent the oxidation (browning) that occurs when avocado flesh is exposed to air.

 The Best Guacamole.

 Learn how to make the best guacamole with this recipe!
 This genuine guacamole recipe turns out perfectly every time, and it’s so easy to make.
 Recipe yields about 2 ½ to 3 cups guacamole, depending on your avocados (divide or multiply as necessary).